-Do You Take Your Phone Into The Voting Booth?
+Can You Take Your Phone Into The Voting Booth?
+Here's A State-By-State Breakdown

 It's a pretty even split between states that restrict or prohibit voting selfies and those who allow it.
 Then there are the states that don't have formal polling stations, like Oregon and Washington, and rely exclusively on mail-in ballots.
 In these instances, you are more than welcome to share.
 It might even remind some of your other fellow Pacific Northwesterners to turn in their ballots before the deadline.

-The following states do not have any laws against taking selfies in the voting booth or of your completed ballot: Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Maine, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, Wisconsin, Wyoming.
+Finally, the following states do not have any laws against taking selfies in the voting booth or of your completed ballot at all: Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Maine, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, Wisconsin, Wyoming.

 So, what happens if you decide to take a photo with your filled-out ballot or in the voting booth in a state where it's prohibited?
 Just like all these rules, it depends.
 Many states in this category will simply discourage you from sharing; however, there are some states like Vermont, that will issue fines up to $1,000 for sharing your ballot with the intention of revealing your vote.
 If you're caught snapping a selfie in Missouri, you could be fined up to $2,500.
 In the end, there is no law stating that sharing your ballot will negate your vote, and it is very unlikely you would ever find yourself in court for taking a picture while voting, reports The New York Times.

 If you're in a state where it's allowed, and you feel like sharing, snap away.
 Just be mindful of strangers at your polling station who might not be as eager to be part of your Election Day social media blitz.
 If you happen to be in one of the states where it's a no-go, there is no state which prohibits you from taking a selfie with your "I Voted" sticker.
-That little baby will also help you score some amazing freebies and discounts!
+And whatever you do, wear a mask when you go to vote!